RTR logo

 222

-This error is generated by the disk filing system.
+This error is generated by the filing system.
 It occurs if you try to use a channel which has not been opened, possibly because you are using the wrong channel number.

 Close error